-One of the things that make the HSBC World Elite Mastercard stand out from the crowd is that you get $100 of annual travel credit upon signing up.
+One of the things that make the HSBC World Elite Mastercard stand out from the crowd is that you get an annual travel credit upon signing up.
 With that credit, you can save up money on baggage fees, airline seat upgrades, and airport lounge passes.

-What’s more, you get a 10% discount on some hotels if you book through Agoda or Expedia.
+What’s more, you get a discount on some hotels.
 You also get rewards points on all foreign purchases.
 The current rate can reach up to six points for every dollar spent.

-The only thing we don’t like about the HSBC Elite card is that the annual fee is a bit high, setting you back $149 annually.
+The only thing we don’t like about the HSBC Elite card is that the annual fee is a bit high.
 However, we still think that the benefits far outweigh the cost, especially if you travel abroad at least a few times a year (see also ‘Best Travel Credit Cards‘).

 5. Home Trust Preferred Visa